Relaxing Concurrent Data-structure Semantics for Increasing Performance: A Multi-structure 2D Design Framework: Experimental Evaluation

 D1 presents the lowest throughput as $k$ increases.
 This is attributed to the increasing \width proportional to $k$, leading to increased \hopos and lack of locality exploitation.
 On the other hand, we observe improved throughput performance for two dimensional executions.
 For all measured $k$, we observe that there is no consistent optimal \width configuration.
 This implies that, an optimal configuration is dependant on other factors, including; $k$ \relaxation, type of workload, plus \accuracy vs throughput trade-off.
 There are also notable differences between \singlesocket and \multisocket results.
-This calls for a multi-objective optimization model, which is beyond the scope of this paper.
+This calls for a multi-objective optimisation model, which is beyond the scope of this article.

-With respect to the evaluated cases, we observe that $\width = 3\times \#\processors$ provides a fair balance between \accuracy and throughput performance especially for \sDDc in Figure \ref{fig:wincoupled}.
+With respect to the evaluated cases, we observe that $\width = 3P$ provides a fair balance between \accuracy and throughput performance especially for \sDDc as shown in Figure \ref{fig:wincoupled}.
 However for smaller $k$, there are varying high throughput points.
-Since we do not have an optimization model, we empirically obtain the high throughput \width configurations for different executions as shown in Table \ref{table:dsconfig}. $3\times P$ dominates as the high throughput configuration, especially for \sDDc.
+Since we do not have an optimisation model, we empirically obtain the high throughput \width configurations for different executions.

 However for \multisocket, we note that smaller \width ($1P$) can achieve higher throughput performance.
 This is attributed to the high inter socket communication cost, having smaller \width allows for the exploitation of locality through \relaxing more in the \depth dimension.
 Exploiting locality reduces the communication between sockets, in turn, avoiding the inter socket communication cost.